quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 About Us
 About the ALFN
-Founded in November 2001 (with our industry launch in June 2002), the American Legal & Financial Network “ALFN” is mutual benefit nonprofit corporation, incorporated under the Missouri Nonprofit Corporation Act, RSMo.
+Founded in November 2001 (with our industry launch in June 2002), the American Legal & Financial Network "ALFN" is mutual benefit nonprofit corporation, incorporated under the Missouri Nonprofit Corporation Act, RSMo.
 Chapter 355, and formed as a business league (trade association) pursuant to Section 501(c)6 of the Internal Revenue Code.
 ALFN remains the largest legal services-based association in the mortgage servicing industry.

 The ALFN is comprised of Attorney-Trustee Members (law firms or foreclosure trustees that provide foreclosure, bankruptcy, eviction, collections, loss mitigation, litigation or other default related legal services to creditors) and Associate Members (service providers that provide ancillary services to other ALFN members and/or creditors).
 ALFN has additional opportunities for mortgage servicers, lenders, banks, credit unions, GSE's, rating agencies, chapter 13 bankruptcy trustees, mortgage servicing investors and others.

-Our members’ primary business is representing the interests and needs of the legal services and mortgage servicing industries, and providing best-of-class services to their clients.
+Our members' primary business is representing the interests and needs of the legal services and mortgage servicing industries, and providing best-of-class services to their clients.
 Our Attorney-Trustee membership segment includes law firms of all sizes from smaller boutique firms to larger multi-state and multi-practice firms, who collectively provide legal services in all 50 states and some U.S. territories.
-With a special emphasis on creditors’ rights legal issues, the majority of our Attorney-Trustee members represent mortgage servicers, banks, lenders, credit unions, investors, Fannie Mae, Freddie Mac, HUD, VA, Ginnie Mae and others.
-Some of our law firm members do have other legal practice areas that are unrelated to creditors’ rights.
+With a special emphasis on creditors' rights legal issues, the majority of our Attorney-Trustee members represent mortgage servicers, banks, lenders, credit unions, investors, Fannie Mae, Freddie Mac, HUD, VA, Ginnie Mae and others.
+Some of our law firm members do have other legal practice areas that are unrelated to creditors' rights.
 Our Associate members include title companies, software companies, process servers, consultants, asset management companies and others who provide ancillary services to the mortgage servicing industry.

 The ALFN has created a network of highly experienced attorneys and service providers who are committed to educating those within the mortgage servicing industry on current practices and procedures, with an emphasis on creditors rights legal issues.
 We assume a leadership role in creating a forum where industry representatives can develop and coordinate ideas on current topics.
 The ALFN has created a network infrastructure in which members and other industry participants can unite to share ideas and take advantage of valuable educational resources.

 Our Vision
-ALFN will be recognized as the forum of choice for the articulation of concerns and issues within the creditors’ rights segment of the mortgage servicing industry.
+ALFN will be recognized as the forum of choice for the articulation of concerns and issues within the creditors' rights segment of the mortgage servicing industry.

 Our Mission
-ALFN is dedicated to advancing creditors’ rights and the legal profession through leadership, education, advocacy, professional development, and networking opportunities.
-Our extensive member network of industry leading creditors’ rights law firms, foreclosure trustees, service providers, and mortgage servicing professionals is committed to supporting and promoting best practices within the mortgage servicing industry.
+ALFN is dedicated to advancing creditors' rights and the legal profession through leadership, education, advocacy, professional development, and networking opportunities.
+Our extensive member network of industry leading creditors' rights law firms, foreclosure trustees, service providers, and mortgage servicing professionals is committed to supporting and promoting best practices within the mortgage servicing industry.

 Our Core Values
 Integrity – We pursue our mission with enthusiasm, respect, honesty and fairness for our members.
 We uphold the values of the ALFN in every action and decision we make.
 We are committed to act in good faith, to comply with the rule of law and in accordance with our policies and standards.
 We will pursue strategies and thinking long term for the best interests of this association.